 - The new GWX 75 weather radar is now supported by the GTN touchscreen navigators and the G500 TXi/G600 TXi flight displays, which offers four-times more color contouring than typically found on other weather radars on the market.

-These software updates are expected to be available in August from Garmin Authorized Dealers for hundreds of aircraft makes and models.
-These updates are available at no charge.
-A dealer installation charge may apply.
-Garmin avionics are supported by our award-winning aviation support team, which provides 24/7 worldwide technical and warranty support.
-We will be showcasing these new features and configuration options next week at the 2018 EAA AirVenture fly-in, in Oshkosh, Wis., July 23-29, 2018.
+These software updates are available from Garmin Authorized Dealers for hundreds of aircraft makes and models, at no charge (dealer installation charge may apply).
+Our avionics are supported by our award-winning aviation support team, which provides 24/7 worldwide technical and warranty support.
 For additional information, visit www.garmin.com/aviation.